Cortisol, so beloved…or hated amongst many.

 Not only is it anti-inflammatory, but it also reduces the amount of cortisol produced and prevents the negative effect of cortisol on the metabolism and gut (R).
 Just 40g of dark chocolate (yielding 15-30mg of epicatechin) daily is enough for this benefit.
 Cocoa also helps to lower cortisol after a stressful task (R).
 Now you know why people crave chocolate when they’re stressed.

 Alrighty, now that we have discussed easy and simple methods of lowering cortisol, let’s jump into the supplements.

-I’m not going to discuss each individually, unless it’s really interesting, but I’ll indicated appropriate doses.
+I’m not going to discuss each individually unless it’s really interesting, but I’ll indicate appropriate doses.
 If you want to get to the stack, scroll to the bottom for that.